pifroggi/vs_temporalfix/README.md

 The best way to finetune is to find a slow pan or zoom and adjust till lines and details are stable.

 __*`denoise`* (optional)__
-By default only temporal inconsistencies in the frequency range produced by super resolution models are fixed.
-Setting denoise to True will fix very high and low frequency noise in addition with only a slight slowdown.
+Removes grain and low frequency noise in addition to the inconsistencies caused by super resolution models.
 Only use this if there is actually noise/grain, or low frequency flicker!
-This risks to remove some details like every denoiser, but is useful if you're planning to denoise anyway.
+It risks to remove some details like every denoiser, but is useful if you're planning to denoise anyway.

 __*`exclude`* (optional)__
 Optionally exclude scenes with intended temporal inconsistencies, or in case this doesn't work.